lajosdeme/3vent/README.md

 We are using the `setData` function of `ERC725` to store some arbitrary bytes that represent the profile information of the identity.
 This can be an IPFS hash that refers to a JSON file for example.
 This profile data is stored under the key `PROFILE_IDENTIFIER` which is set to `keccak256("Profile")`.

 ## Soul
 The `Soul.sol` contract is an `Identity` that owns an SBT an has minting capability.
-Upon the initialization of the contract an SBT contract is deployed and th e `Soul` is set as it's owner.
+Upon the initialization of the contract an SBT contract is deployed and the `Soul` is set as it's owner.

 ## SBT